zk-passport/openpassport/app/README.md

 #### Add google-services.json

 You need to download mlkit from firebase when building the app for text recognition.
-This require to download from firebase google-services.json file and save it at app/android/android-passport-reader/app/google-services.json
+This requires to download from firebase google-services.json file and save it at app/android/android-passport-reader/app/google-services.json
 You have to follow Steps 1 to 3 from firebase documentation :https://firebase.google.com/docs/android/setup

 # Step 1: Create a Firebase project